O2 (UK)

-O₂ UK (legally incorporated as Telefonica UK Limited, stylised as O₂) is a British telecommunications services provider, headquartered in Slough, England which operates under the O2 brand.
-It is owned by VMED O2 UK Limited, a 50:50 joint venture between Telefónica and Liberty Global.
-O2 is the UK's largest mobile network operator, with 31.3 million subscribers as of September 2021.
+Telefonica UK Limited, trading as O2 UK (stylised as O2), is a British telecommunications services provider.
+It is the largest mobile network in the United Kingdom, with approximately 23.2 million subscribers As of December 2024.

+Since 2021, O2 UK has formed a subsidiary of Virgin Media O2, a 50:50 joint venture between Telefónica and Liberty Global formed through the merger of their respective O2 UK and Virgin Media businesses.

+The network was launched in 1985 as Cellnet, a joint venture between British Telecom (60%) and Securicor (40%), and later rebranded BT Cellnet following BT's acquisition of Securicor's share.
+Cellnet was one of the two original cellular network operators in the UK, alongside Vodafone.
+In 2001, BT spun off its BT Wireless division as mmO2 plc (later O2 plc), with the UK network adopting the O2 brand in 2002.
+O2 plc was acquired by Spanish telecommunications firm Telefónica in 2006.

 History

 Overview

-The company was formed on 7 January 1985 as Cellnet, a 60:40 joint venture between BT Group and Securicor.
-Cellnet was one of the first two mobile networks in the UK, alongside Vodafone.
+The company was formed in 1983 as Telecom Securicor Cellular Radio Limited, a 60:40 joint venture between British Telecom and Securicor led by John Carrington.
+It launched the Cellnet network on 7 January 1985, six days after the launch of Vodafone.
 In 1999, BT acquired Securicor's share of Cellnet and the company was later rebranded as BT Cellnet.
 In June 2000, BT Cellnet launched the world's first commercial General Packet Radio Service (GPRS) service.
 The company, together with BT Group's mobile telecommunications businesses in Germany, Ireland and the Netherlands, was part of the BT Wireless division.
-This was spun off from the BT Group in 2002 to form a new holding company, mmO2 plc, which introduced the new "O2" brand for the businesses.
+This was spun off from the BT Group in 2002 to form a new holding company, mmO2 plc, which introduced the "O2" brand for the businesses.
 In 2005, mmO2 plc was renamed O2 plc.

-O₂ plc was purchased by the Spanish telecommunications company Telefónica in 2006 for £18 billion.
-Under the terms of the acquisition, Telefónica agreed to retain the "O₂" brand and the company's UK headquarters.
-O2 plc was renamed Telefónica O₂ Europe in 2007 and then Telefónica Europe plc in 2008, and became the holding company for Telefónica's operations in the UK.
+O2 plc was purchased by the Spanish telecommunications company Telefónica in 2006 for £18 billion.
+Under the terms of the acquisition, Telefónica agreed to retain the "O2" brand and the company's UK headquarters.
+O2 plc was renamed Telefónica O2 Europe in 2007 and then Telefónica Europe plc in 2008, and became the holding company for Telefónica's operations in the UK.

 In May 2020, Telefónica reached an agreement with Liberty Global to merge the company with Virgin Media.
-On 1 June 2021, O2 and Virgin Media formally merged to create Virgin Media O2 as a joint venture between Telefónica and Liberty Global. and structured as a joint venture between Telefónica and Liberty Global.
+On 1 June 2021, O2 and Virgin Media formally merged to create Virgin Media O2 as a joint venture between Telefónica and Liberty Global.